 “It is difficult to think FCT-Abuja residents that live less than 3 kilometres to Presidential Villa will suffer these kinds of poverty and inequality that come with multiple levels of deprivation”, residents say

-Residents of the Mpape community area of Abuja which is less than 3 kilometres away from Presidential Villa, Nigeria’s sit of power, have in different narratives recounted how they suffer poverty and inequality that are making life very difficult and unbearable.
+Residents of the Mpape community area of Abuja which is less than 3 kilometres away from Presidential Villa, Nigeria’s seat of power, have in different narratives recounted how they suffer poverty and inequality that are making life very difficult and unbearable.

 The residents who spoke to MAWA in their respective homes and places of businesses say the poverty and inequality they go through have multiple-level deprivations while calling on the government to help with intervention programs that will address them.

-In affirmative voices, the residents say the poverty and inequality they are facing are not about money alone, it is also about their human dignity which denies them access to health, education and has subjected them to different kinds of humiliation.
+In affirmative voices, the residents say the poverty and inequality they are facing are not about money alone, it is also about their human dignity which denies them access to health, and education and has subjected them to different kinds of humiliation.

 Mrs. Alice Ngbuo, a community resident who participated in the 11-man focused group discussion organized by MAWA, in her contribution, pointed out that living in Mpape is frustrating considering the huge poverty and lack of decent living one faces daily.